 What are the different types of Accounting Apprenticeships?

 So far you’ve been treated to expert advice and insight into the accounting and finance industry.
 It’s been a triumph.

 We’ve looked at why the industry provides great career opportunities for school leavers; why apprenticeships and work experience are good pathways into accounting and finance; why RateMyApprenticeship is the place to be to find vacancies and reviews from the UK’s best school leaver recruiters.

 It’s time to focus on the different types of apprenticeships on offer, and the many accounting qualifications you need to become a fully certified chartered accountant.

 Intermediate Accounting Apprenticeships (Level 2)

-An intermediate apprenticeship in accounting (also referred to as a level 2 apprenticeship) is equivalent to 5 GCSE’s A* to C. This intermediate apprentice in accounting will work towards achieving a Level 2 Diploma in Accounting, and a Level 2 Diploma in Financial and Management Accounting.
+An intermediate apprenticeship in accounting (also referred to as a level 2 apprenticeship) is equivalent to 5 GCSEs graded at levels 9 to 4 (A* to C).
+This intermediate apprentice in accounting will work towards achieving a Level 2 Diploma in Accounting, and a Level 2 Diploma in Financial and Management Accounting.

 This apprenticeship can lead to a position as:

 - purchase ledger clerk